JunaidKhanEU/Vue-JS-Smoothie-Recipe-Web-APP/README.md

 This Web App is Vue fullstack app using Vue Js as Front-End and use Firebase as a Back-End.
 Main Features:
 Full CRUD operation in Realtime, user can add smoothie with title and different ingredients.
-User can delete the Smoothie recipe
+User can delete the Smoothie recipe.
 User can edit Smoothie ingredients on a seperate dedicated page.
 Realtime App with live data updates locally and in cloud.
 Form Validation for inputs.
 Vue Router with Parameters.
-For UI i used Material Design by Google
+For UI i used Material Design by Google.
-Responsive Design with Media quires and CSS Grid
+Responsive Design with Media quires and CSS Grid.